TheMike12/Random-story-generator/README.md

 # Random story generator
-## Randomly generate elements of a story with the use of an API
+## Randomly generate elements of a story with the use of APIs